jsunn-y/BE-205/README.md

 ## Assignment 1 Report

-To run, install the conda environment from `env.sav`
+To run, install the conda environment from `env.yml`

 Weights saved from the logistic regression model: `Assignment 1/model.sav`